Models of neural computation: Genetic algorithms

 Genetic algorithms are used to evolve neural (and sometimes body) properties in a model brain-body-environment system so as to exhibit some desired behavioral performance.
 The evolved agents can then be subjected to a detailed analysis to uncover their principles of operation.
 Evolutionary approaches are particularly useful for exploring spaces of possible solutions to a given behavioral task because these approaches minimize a priori assumptions about how a given behavior ought to be instantiated.
 They can also be useful for exploring different ways to complete a computational neuroethology model when only partial neural circuitry is available for a biological system of interest.

 NEURON

 The NEURON software, developed at Duke University, is a simulation environment for modeling individual neurons and networks of neurons.
 The NEURON environment is a self-contained environment allowing interface through its GUI or via scripting with hoc or python.
 The NEURON simulation engine is based on a Hodgkin–Huxley type model using a Borg–Graham formulation.
 Several examples of models written in NEURON are available from the online database ModelDB.

 Embodiment in electronic hardware

 Conductance-based silicon neurons

 Nervous systems differ from the majority of silicon-based computing devices in that they resemble analog computers (not digital data processors) and massively parallel processors, not sequential processors.
 To model nervous systems accurately, in real-time, alternative hardware is required.

 The most realistic circuits to date make use of analog properties of existing digital electronics (operated under non-standard conditions) to realize Hodgkin–Huxley-type models in silico.

+Retinomorphic chips

+Circuits containing retinomorphic sensors are used to model complementary visual processing systems driven by retinal ganglion cells.